- Home Improvement

 - Meets or exceeds Federal Flammability Standard: CPSC FF 1-70 (Pill Test)

-MP Global QuietWalk has all of the features mentioned for a decent price.
-The qualities mentioned can make a difference in your flooring lasting an extra five or ten years.
-With such a major expense in both installation time and money for flooring, ensuring my health and the health and beauty of my floors was well worth the investment.
+MP Global QuietWalk has all of the features mentioned for a moderate price.
+The qualities mentioned can make a difference in your flooring lasting an extra five to ten years.
+With such a major expense in both installation time and dollars invested for flooring, helping ensure the health of family and the health and beauty of the home makes MP Global QuietWalk a worthwhile investment.